ibm-cloud-docs/powervs-vpc/overview.md

 {: tab-group="t-shirt size"}
 {: caption="Table 1.
 T-shirt size and configuration mapping" caption-side="top"}
 {: #resize_core_memory-3}
-{: tab-title="SAP HANA (Red Hat)"}
+{: tab-title="SAP HANA (RHEL/SLES)"}

-A proxy service for public internet access from the PowerVS workspace is also configured.
-You can optionally configure some management components on VPC such as an NFS server, NTP forwarder, and DNS forwarder.
+A proxy service for public internet access from the PowerVS workspace is configured.
+You can optionally configure some management components on VPC (such as an NFS as a Service, Client to site VPN, NTP forwarder, and DNS forwarder).

-For more information on how to deploy, see [Deploying the {{site.data.keyword.powerSys_notm}} with VPC landing zone - 'PowerVS quickstart' variation](https://cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-deploy-powervs-quickstart).

 ## Other PowerVS related deployable architectures
 {: #overview-automation-solution-components}